1. basic issues

 4.2 employees: distribution of their SB-seats

-a) At least half of the employee representatives up to all except 1 are elected by employees of the company.
+a) At least half of the SB‑members of the employees up to all except 1 are elected by employees of the company.

 - Only half it is, if there is an individual case according to the second point in b).

-- The company's employees are free to choose whether these representatives are from within the company or from outside.
+- The company's employees are free to choose whether these SB‑members are from within the company or from outside.
 So they can e.g. flexibly choose sometimes more and sometimes less external labor unionists.

-b) A minimum of 1 to a maximum of half of the employee representatives is elected by unions:
+b) A minimum of 1 to a maximum of half of the SB‑members of the employees is elected by unions:

-- Directly elected by unions is by default at least 1 representative.
+- Directly elected by unions is by default at least 1 SB‑member.

-- In special cases it makes sense that half of the employee representatives are directly elected by unions.
+- In special cases it makes sense that half of the SB‑members of the employees are directly elected by unions.

 Example: finance or high-tech companies with high-income employees.